OmarFaruq947/construction/README.md

 1. Smooth Scrolling ------(ok)
 2. Testimonials/Reviews Carousel -----(ok)
-3. About Us/Platform Description Reveal ( On mouse hover or click show animated card or detailed view)
+3. Scroll-to-Top Button ------ (ok)
-4. Scroll-to-Top Button ------ (ok)
+4. Loading Spinner ----------(ok)

-5. Loading Spinner ----------(ok)
+5. About Us/Platform Description Reveal ( On mouse hover or click show animated card or detailed view)

 ### Content or Service Listings

 - Create a dedicated page where users can explore content or services with a focus on responsive design.
-Implement filters and sorting options that work well on both large screens and mobile devices. ----(incomplete)
+Implement filters and sorting options that work well on both large screens and mobile devices. ----(ok)

 **Content or Service listing page:**

-- Content/Service Cards
+- Filter and Sorting Options ---- (not necessary)
-- Filter and Sorting Options
+- Search Bar ---- (not necessary)
-- Search Bar
+- Pagination (frontend pagination) ---- (not necessary)
-- Pagination (frontend pagination)
+- Quick Actions ---- (not necessary)
-- Content/Service Details Link
+- Availability Status ( if applicable) ---- (not necessary)
-- Quick Actions
+- Sorting and Filtering Sidebar ---- (not necessary)
-- Rating and Reviews
+- Advanced Filters (optional) ---- (not necessary)
-- Availability Status ( if applicable)
+- User-generated Content ---- (not necessary)
-- Sorting and Filtering Sidebar
+- Search Results Summary ---- (not necessary)

-- Breadcrumb Navigation
+- Service Details Link ------(ok)
-- Advanced Filters (optional)
+- Rating and Reviews --------(pending)****\*****
-- Content/Service Tags
+- Service Cards ----- (ok)
-- Pricing Information
+- Breadcrumb Navigation ----- (pending)
-- User-generated Content
+- Service Tags ------ (ok)
-- Search Results Summary
+- Pricing Information --------(pending)

 ### Detail Pages